getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/error-tracing.md

 ---
-title: Tracing
+title: Error Tracing
 sidebar_order: 5
 ---

-With tracing, you can correlate errors from multiple services and uncover a significant story surrounding a break.
+With error tracing, you can correlate errors from multiple services and uncover a significant story surrounding a break.
 Using a unique identifier allows you to trace an error and pinpoint the service and code behaving unexpectedly.

-## Tracing and Sentry Configuration
+## Error Tracing and Sentry Configuration
 The following steps demonstrate a potential use-case that involves an example web application with a JavaScript front-end and a Node.js server.
 The examples assume that both services are already configured with Sentry's [JavaScript SDK]({% link _documentation/platforms/javascript/index.md %}).

 #### Step 1: Generate a unique transaction ID